root-project/root/documentation/users-guide/InputOutput.md

 Our experience with manual schema evolution shows that it is easy to make and mismatches between `Streamer` writers and readers are frequent and increase as the number of classes increase.
-We recommend you use `rootcint` generated `Streamers` whenever you can, and profit from the automatic schema evolution.
+We recommend you use `rootcling` generated `Streamers` whenever you can, and profit from the automatic schema evolution.

 ### Building Class Definitions with the StreamerInfo